muadao/AI-Agent-Backend-Service/README.md

 MODEL="Llama-3-8B-Instruct"

 # Agent specific configurations
-PROMPT="You're an expert in Web3.
+SYS_PROMPT="You're an expert in Web3.
 Try to answer what the user is asking in a simple way."
 # Voice clone ID for TTS service
 VOICE_CLONE_ID=""
 ```